 National Shooting Horse Association

-NaSHA’s goal is to support people who want to teach within the shooting horse discipline by providing clear tools, shared language, and practical frameworks—without adding red tape or interfering with individual teaching styles.
+NaSHA’s goal is to support those who guide and develop others within the shooting horse discipline by providing clear tools, shared language, and practical frameworks—without adding red tape or interfering with individual teaching styles.

-Instruction carries real responsibility.
-The resources outlined here exist to help instructors teach with clarity and consistency while protecting horses as speed, pressure, and complexity increase.
+Teaching in this discipline carries real responsibility.
+These resources exist to help bring clarity, consistency, and thoughtful progression to training—while always protecting the horse as speed, pressure, and complexity increase.

 Instructor Pathway